-The Bank's compliant made due to the fact that Gaziantep Çağlar, the person who had helped with the said transactions and their two lawyers had made transactions before the Land Registry Directorate by giving out the name of Bank and produced forged documents is still being investigated by the Gaziantep Chief Public Prosecutors' Office with an investigation file number of 2017/95484.
+The Bank's compliant made regarding Gaziantep Çağlar accuseds and its two lawyers who had made the transaction in question before the Şehitkamil Land Registry Directorate by using the Bank's name and produced forged documents is still being investigated by the Gaziantep Chief Public Prosecutors' Office with an investigation file number of 2017/95484.

-The investigation about the 4 land registry personnel about whom the Bank had filed a complaint in the Gaziantep Chief Public Prosecutors' Office's investigation file numbered 2016/49291, but no actions has yet to be taken has also been included within the scope of this investigation file and it is being investigated under the Gaziantep Chief Public Prosecutors' Office's investigation file numbered 2016/70494.
-The investigation approval about these persons has been requested from the Gaziantep Governorship and the Gaziantep Governorship has added 3 more personnel to these 4 land registry personnel and approved a total of 7 personnel to be investigated.
+The investigation about the 4 land registry officials about whom the Bank had filed a complaint with the Gaziantep Chief Public Prosecutors' Office's investigation file numbered 2016/49291, but no actions has yet to be taken was also included within the scope of this investigation file and it is being investigated under the Gaziantep Chief Public Prosecutors' Office's investigation file numbered 2016/70494.
+The investigation approval about these persons was requested from the Gaziantep Governorship and the Gaziantep Governorship added 3 more officials to these 4 land registry officials and approved a total of 7 officials to be investigated.
+Such complaint made against these 7 officials is still being investigated under the Gaziantep Chief Public Prosecutors' Office's investigation file numbered 2017/93117.